filecoin-project/filecoin-docs/docs/mine/connectivity.md

 ## Port forwarding

-It is highly recommended to use port forwarding for a miner's `libp2p` address.
+In order to ensure that Filecoin packets are able to passs freely and unfiltered through a local firewall, it is highly recommended to set up port forwarding for a miner's `libp2p` address.
 By default, this port is randomised; for optimal connectivity, ensure that it is set to a static IP.

 To enable port forwarding on your local router: